 Participants learn the importance of rejuvenation to maintain energy and resilience.
 They learn strategies to recover and replenish one’s resources (prayer, exercise, meditation, progressive muscle relaxation, etc).

-This activity involves a six-step model of problem solving used to recognize contributing causes of a problem and to identify solution strategies.
+This activity involves a six-step model of problem-solving used to recognize the contributing causes of a problem and to identify solution strategies.
 Participants learn about conﬁrmation bias (the tendency to search for or interpret information in a way that conﬁrms what one already believes) and how it detracts from objectivity.

 Minimizing catastrophic thinking.